ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 To follow the above strategy and position every element properly, we need every item's exact width and height.

-### Our First Iteration of Collection Repeat
+### The Old and the New

-In our first iteration of collection-repeat, we required developers to provide dimension stats for every item, because we assumed that every item might have a unique width and height.
+In our first iteration of collection-repeat, we required developers to provide dimension stats for every item, because we assumed that every item might have a unique width and height:

-This is the old syntax:

 ```html
 <ion-item collection-repeat="item in items"